 Participate as one of two co-coordinators for this two-day annual research symposium showcasing graduate student work on campus.
 The GSADC serves in a capacity to help coordinate all efforts to ensure a successful event.

-The Graduate Ally Coalition is a collaborative effort between the GSADC, the GSA, the Women's Research and Retention Center, the Student Recruitment and Retention Center and other campus resources.
-The GSADC participates as a core member of the Graduate Ally Coalition helping to coordinate meetings and helping to organize the annual fall training and acts as a primary contact person for the group.
+The Graduate Ally Coalition (GAC) is a collaborative effort between the GSADC, the Graduate Student Association (GSA), the Women's Resource and Research Center, the Student Recruitment and Retention Center and other campus resources.
+The GSADC participates as a core member of the Graduate Ally Coalition helping to organize the annual fall graduate student ally training, GAC meetings, and acts as a contact person for the group.

 Engage in Committee Work

-As GSADC, you will be invited to sit on two specific committees: the Administrative Committee of the Graduate Council, and the Campus Council on Community and Diversity.
-You may also choose to participate on other campus committees.
+As GSADC, you will be invited to sit on: the Administrative Committee of the Graduate Council, Campus Council on Community & Diversity (CCCD), and the Campus Community Council.
+You may also be asked by the GSA to serve as a representative on Graduate Council and it's subcommittees.
+You may choose to participate on other campus committees.

 Participate as a Member of Graduate Studies